cesquivias/cesquivias.github.io/_src/posts/2014-10-13-writing-a-language-in-truffle-part-1.md

 (fib 10)
 ; 55
 ```
 Great!
 We get the correct answer.
 We have a working program!
-As you can see, Truffler would be easier to read if it had nice sugar like a function-define, but we can get by without it.
+As you can see, Mumbler would be easier to read if it had nice sugar like a function-define, but we can get by without it.

 Benchmarks